 Food can make or break a camping trip—that’s our take here at Mountain House, anyway.
 There’s nothing like cooking and dining outdoors, and, furthermore, being out in the wilds seems to inspire an especially hearty (and happy) appetite.

 A big part of putting together a two- or three-day camping checklist, then, is planning out meals.
-You can’t ask for more convenient options than Mountain House meals: We’ve got you covered, dawn to dusk, with breakfasts, entrées, sides, and those all-important desserts.
+See our list of camping food recipes for some ideas.
+And you can’t ask for more convenient options than Mountain House meals: We’ve got you covered, dawn to dusk, with breakfasts, entrées, sides, and those all-important desserts.
 (You’ve got to keep up morale, after all.)

 Whether you’re cooking on a campstove or over a campfire, remember that the campsite kitchen’s generally best suited for quick, simple meals pulled off with few pots and pans—another reason our readymade packages are such a plus.